-Bali Goddess Collection is a beautiful representation of the deities worshiped by the Bali people.
+Bali Legacy Collection is a beautiful representation of the deities worshiped by the Bali people.
 Taking form through articulated pieces of jewelry, each is unique and created with extreme precision.
 The jewelry is produced by traditional techniques handed down from generation to generation over many centuries.
 Many of the Balinese craftsmen are descendants of the artisans who crafted jewelry for the Royal Courts of Bali.
 Bali jewelry making is a dying art as few young artists are joining the profession.

 Balinese Hinduism is the form of monotheistic Hinduism practiced by most of Bali.
 The people residing on the island represent distinct worship incorporating local animism, ancestor worship, and admiration for Buddhist Saints.
-Bali Goddess Collection draws inspiration from the range of deities unique to their branch of the religion.
+Bali Legacy Collection draws inspiration from the range of deities unique to their branch of the religion.

 - Devi Danu – Goddess of the Lakes